What is an Auditor’s Report?

 Different Types of Auditor’s Reports

 The most standard form of the auditor’s report, where everything is presented fairly in all material respects, is called the unqualified or clean auditor’s report.
-Any changes made to this report are called reservations.
+Any changes made to the unqualified report are called reservations.
 There are two general reservations: GAAP departures and scope limitations.

 GAAP departure issues refer to situations where the financial statements are not free from material misstatement.
 For example, there are errors in the financial statements that management is unwilling to alter, which violate GAAP.